cdig/dotfiles/README.md

 git clone https://github.com/cdig/dotfiles.git ~/.dotfiles cd ~/.dotfiles source bootstrap.sh
-# If hub asks for credentials, your username is your GitHub username
+# If git asks for credentials (like a username or password), stop here and get Ivan to help!
-# For password, you have to use a token: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
+# Note for Ivan: use a token: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
-# The token issue is explained here: https://github.com/github/hub/issues/2655
+# Note for Ivan: the token issue is explained here: https://github.com/github/hub/issues/2655
-# Note that hub is no longer officially supported, so it might break in the future
-# Note that these dotfiles might behave weirdly if you don't have ruby installed.
+# Note for Ivan: these dotfiles might behave weirdly if you don't have ruby installed.
 If that's the case, please edit this guide (Ivan) to pull the ruby install up from the developer section below.

 # If desired, interactively set up opinionated Mac defaults
 bash sane-defaults.sh